-Table 32 - Contents of the ORDERLY DATA Structure ç oontonto or the •
+Table 32 - Contents of the ORDERLY\DATA Structure

 37.4.3 NV Clear Data

 Data in this structure is saved to NV on any Shutdown(STATE) but is set to its default initialization value if the subsequent Startup is either TPM Reset or TPM Restart.
 In the reference implementation, data of this type is collected into a single data structure (STATE\CLEAR\DATA) as illustrated in Table 33.